 Built-in safety features — such as automatic shutoffs, anti-tipping devices and heat guards — make heaters more user-friendly and give you peace of mind.

 Always follow the manufacturer's instructions for using and placing a heating device.

-Larger heaters, designed to warm entire rooms, may be permanently filled with oil to allow them to hold and radiate heat for long periods.
+Larger electric heaters, like those designed to warm entire rooms, may be permanently filled with oil to allow them to hold and radiate heat for long periods.
 This design allows the heating element to cycle on fewer times and save energy while heating a larger area.
 These heaters usually take longer to warm up than personal heaters, but they'll heat a much larger area and do it more efficiently.

 When you need a more permanent solution, you can choose from baseboard heating elements, wall-mount units or electric fireplaces.

 Electric baseboard heaters have a resistance coil that works much like a coil in a personal heater.
 The differences are that the baseboard units are much larger, heat more efficiently and can be wired to a wall-mounted thermostat.

 Fan-forced electric heaters are normally small rectangular boxes that mount directly to the wall.
 The heater has a built-in fan that moves the heated air throughout the room.
 This design allows these small heaters to quickly and effectively bring an entire room up to a comfortable temperature.